Skip to content

 Do lice spread in swimming pools?

 No, lice do not spread through pool water.
 Head lice grip hair tightly and are not dislodged by water or chlorine.
 According to the CDC, there are no documented cases of lice transmission through swimming pools.
-However, sharing towels at the pool could pose a minimal risk.
+Sharing towels at the pool could pose a minimal risk.

 How long does head-to-head contact need to be for lice to transfer?

-While there is no exact threshold, researchers estimate that sustained contact of at least 30 seconds gives a louse enough time to crawl from one head to another.
+There is no exact threshold, but researchers estimate that sustained contact of at least 30 seconds gives a louse enough time to crawl from one head to another.
 Brief, incidental contact like a quick hug carries very low risk.
 Prolonged contact during play, sleepovers, or close physical activities poses the highest risk.

 Can pets get or spread head lice?